SDA-SE/sda-dropwizard-commons/README.md

 The module [`sda-commons-server-kafka-confluent-testing`](./sda-commons-server-kafka-confluent-testing/README.md),
 provides support to start a confluent schema registry needed if you use Avro with the confluent serializers.

-Status:
-- Ready to use

 #### Additional Server Modules

 The additional server modules add helpful technologies to the Dropwizard application.

 ##### Auth

 The module [`sda-commons-server-auth`](./sda-commons-server-auth/README.md) provides support to add authentication using JSON Web Tokens with different sources for the public keys of the signing authorities.

-Status:
-- Ready to use

 ##### Circuit Breaker

 The module [`sda-commons-server-circuitbreaker`](./sda-commons-server-circuitbreaker/README.md) provides support to inject circuit breakers into synchronous calls to other services.

-Status:
-- Ready to use

 ##### Consumer Token

 The module [`sda-commons-server-consumer`](./sda-commons-server-consumer/README.md) adds support to track or require a consumer token identifying the calling application.

-Status:
-- Ready to use

 ##### Cross-Origin Resource Sharing

 The module [`sda-commons-server-cors`](./sda-commons-server-cors/README.md) adds support for CORS.
 This allows Cross-origin resource sharing for the service.

-Status:
-- Ready to use

 ##### Dropwizard

 The module [`sda-commons-server-dropwizard`](./sda-commons-server-dropwizard/README.md) provides `io.dropwizard:dropwizard-core` with convergent dependencies.
-All other SDA Commons Server modules use this dependency and are aligned to the versions provided by `sda-commons-server-dropwizard`.
+All other SDA Dropwizard Commons Server modules use this dependency and are aligned to the versions provided by `sda-commons-server-dropwizard`.
 It also provides some common bundles that require no additional dependencies.

-Status:
-- Ready to use

 ##### Healthcheck
 The module [`sda-commons-server-healthcheck`](./sda-commons-server-healthcheck/README.md) introduces the possibility